MoloFinance/PublicAPIDocumentation/source/index.html.md

 The response will be in the form:

-- `dip_agreed` Whether Molo can give you a decision in principle.
-A boolean.
+- `decision` Whether Molo can give you a decision in principle.
+A choice of:
-- `link_to_dip` A link to the DIP itself so that it can be downloaded.
+    - "valid"
+    - "denied_dip"
+    - "denied_dip_kyc"

 ## Get relevant products